maxtoroq/maxtoroq.github.io/XCST/c/_delegate.md

 </ul>
 ```

-You can also accept a delegate as parameter:
+To accept a delegate as a parameter you can use the [Delegate](https://msdn.microsoft.com/en-us/library/system.delegate) abstract type, e.g.:

 ```xml
 <c:template name='pagination'>